 - There are no pre-existing condition limits or waiting periods.
 After enrolling, coverage is effective from the first day of eligibility.

 - Services are comprehensive and include those that are traditionally covered by medical insurance: medical; prescription; behavioral health; transplants; durable medical equipment; home health care; skilled nursing; physical, occupational, and speech therapies, chiropractic services; and vision wear.

 - Preventive services are covered at 100% when in-network providers are used.
-Preventive services include contraceptive services and most birth control pills, physical exams, well-child visits, immunizations, lab tests (e.g., Pap, PSA, cholesterol), and other screening diagnostic services like mammograms and colonoscopies.
+Preventive services include contraceptive services and most birth control pills, physical exams, well-child visits, immunizations, lab tests (e.g., Pap, PSA, cholesterol), and other screening diagnostic services (e.g., mammograms and colonoscopies).

 - Each plan offers a vision care benefit.

 - Each plan has annual out-of-pocket maximums for individual and family levels.
 Once the maximum is met, each plan pays 100% for in-network covered services for the remainder of the year.

 - There is no lifetime maximum benefit on medical services.

 Preventive care services for all plans